joelhi/mesh-quadrangulation-gh/README.md

 - [ ] Handle loops (faces) in graph structure
 - [ ] Catmull-Clark algorithm (with option to fix points) for smoothing
 - [ ] Handle non-convex matching cases.
+- [ ] Expose explicit steps in process as gh components